-The NHS lose £216m every year due to missed GP appointments, which is why they implemented an SMS communication plan to remind patients of their appointments.
-In the UK SMS is used across various different healthcare providers, from doctors to dentists, physios to osteopaths and more.
+The NHS loses £216m every year due to missed GP appointments, which is why they implemented an SMS communication plan to remind patients of their appointments.
 By using SMS to remind customers about their appointments they are able to reduce no shows and improve customer service.

 In February 2016, Brighton Hove City Council sent 194 text reminders with 66% of customers paying (Source: BHCC)

 Giving a customer more information on their debt or payment, rather than just sending them a standard text messaging telling them they owe money, will help them understand what is owed and when it needs paying.
-This means that since all the information they require is in one place, with a button to make the payment, the probability of them paying will more than likely increase.
+Since all the information they require is in one place, with a button to make the payment, the probability of them paying will more than likely increase.

 Providing more information